 NO MAN’S LANDPioneering female motorcyclists Adeline and Agusta Van Buren were the first women to ride across America.
 100 years later, Sarah Van Buren recreated the ride.
 With 100 women.

 A documentary on two pioneering female motorcyclists, suffragettes, adventurers, patriots.

-Two American sisters, Augusta and Adeline Van Buren, were fueled by a desire to serve their country in the year 1916.
-America was on the brink of entering World War I. Barred from military service due to their gender, The Van Buren Sisters wanted to prove that women could serve as valuable Army dispatch riders for troops on the ground.
+Two American sisters, Augusta and Adeline Van Buren, were fueled by a desire to serve their country.
+It was 1916, and America was on the brink of entering World War I. Barred from military service due to their gender, The Van Buren Sisters wanted to prove that women could serve as valuable Army dispatch riders for troops on the ground.

-Not only did Augusta and Adeline make history, they inspired the next generation.
-Sarah Van Buren, great great niece of the Van BurenSisters, will cover the tracks of her courageous relatives on motorcycle, 100 years to the day in 2016.
+Not only did Agusta and Adaline make history, they inspired the next generation.
+Sarah Van Buren, great-great niece of the Van Burens, covers the tracks of her courageous relatives on the motorcycle, 100 years to the day in 2016.

-No Man’s land reveals the glory of the American landscape from the perspective of Sarah and the Van Buren family, and the hundreds of female motorcyclists who join them on this journey to honor the Sisters’ legacy.
+Sarah was joined by the rest of the Van Buren family, and hundreds of female motorcyclists who joined them on this journey to honor the Sisters’ legacy.